7373Mehar/IBM_Watson_Studio_Assignment/README.md

 # IBM_Watson_Studio_Assignment
 Please find my Peer Graded Assessment attached in the link.
-It is a python file.
+It is a python file saved by Final Assessment.ipnb